-This article will explain how many hours International/EU/EEA/Swiss Students can work per week, and where to get further advice and guidance.
+This article will explain the working restrictions, how many hours International/EU/EEA/Swiss Students can work per week and where to get further advice and guidance.

 Tier 4 Student Visa

-If you are on a Tier 4 student visa, you can work up to 20 hours a week during term-time and full-time during vacation periods (you must adhere to University of Portsmouth term dates as stated here.)
-We advise that before you start looking for work, you check your visa to ensure your work conditions are correct.
+If you are on a Tier 4 student visa, you can work up to 20 hours a week during term-time and you must adhere to University of Portsmouth term dates as stated here.

 To find out more about the Tier 4 policy, visit here: Tier 4 (General) student visa.

-NB: During the summer vacation Masters Students can only work full time once their project is submitted.
+NB: During the summer vacation Masters Students can only work full time once they have completed their studies, marks have been finalised, and a confirmation letter has been obtained from the department.

 If you are a student from a country in European Economic Area (EEA), except students from Croatia (restrictions detailed below), you are able to work in the UK without restrictions.
 EEA countries: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and the UK.